 Irrational numbers on the number line

 Irrational numbers are the numbers which have a non terminating and non-repeating decimal expansion.
 They don’t have any fixed value so we can’t represent them directly on the number line. we have to use a few tricks for this

-Before understanding the representation of irrational numbers on number line first, we need to understand Pythagoras’ theorem
+Before understanding the representation of irrational numbers on number line first, Our Online Maths Tutors, first explain Pythagoras’ theorem

 Pythagoras’ Theorem:: Over 2000 years ago there was an amazing discovery about triangles: